lewismj/cucumber/Readme.md

 error complaining about missing stubs, you can copy and paste the stub functions into your step implementation.

-You can now put in your stub implementation.
-For example:
+You can now put in your stub implementation:

 ```
 	package com.waioeka.sbt